If my profile is too long for you to bother at least skimming then we are unlikely to be a good match.

 Your long-term goals for a relationship include a passionate and vibrant (and maybe even kinky) sex life but you know you shouldn't talk about it before getting to know me as a person.

 I shouldn't have to add this, but: you are local to me (close enough to get together for a cup of coffee after work) and relatively close to my age.
 I want someone I can see regularly and am likely to have social context in common with.
 (In fact I filter out messages that are from people outside my area and age range.
 If your message is just going to land in my spam mailbox please don't send it.)
+(And note: in case you've never heard of Sunnyvale, it's near San Jose, a bit south of San Francisco.
+I get a lot of messages from guys in the Los Angeles area but 5 hours is too far to drive for a blind date.)

 And I hate to end on a negative note, but if you voted for Trump, believe that homosexuality or premarital sex are sins, think that flag-burning should be illegal, want to see Creationism taught in public schools, or indicate on your profile that you are interested in casual sex, we're unlikely to be compatible.
 I'm not a sweet demure Christian lady no matter how much you might dream otherwise; on the other hand if I were looking for casual hookups there are better apps for that. :-)